isomerpages/agd-corp/_about-us/Overview.md

 <h3>Strategic Outcomes</h3>
 <p>We seek to fulfil the following strategic outcomes:</p>
 <h5>Effective and efficient use of resources</h5>
-<p>We ensure that Government’s resources are used effectively through our&nbsp;<strong>financial policies</strong>&nbsp;and
+<p>We ensure that Government’s resources are used effectively through our&nbsp;financial
-value-for-money reviews; we benchmark our resource management framework with the leading jurisdictions and strive to learn from the best practices.
-We monitor and report&nbsp;<strong>Singapore’s reserves</strong>&nbsp;position,
-fulfilling the Accountant-General’s statutory duty to safeguard reserves.</p>
+policies&nbsp;and value-for-money reviews; we benchmark our resource management framework with the leading jurisdictions and strive to learn from the best practices.
+We monitor and report&nbsp;<strong>Singapore’s reserves</strong>&nbsp;position, fulfilling the Accountant-General’s statutory duty to safeguard reserves.</p>
 <h5>Fiscal sustainability</h5>
 <p>Even as the Government pledges to take better care of Singaporeans through